saadather94/exam/Syed-Shah-Asad-data-engineering-test/README.md

     - So first the libraries and spark session is created followed by my Azure blob storage authentication and accesskey.
     - Then two user defined functions **get_time()** is implemeted that will extract the time in minutes using the regular expression and the other function **extract_serving_value()** is implemented that will get the number of per serving of the dishes, in some records the serving is written as "3 to 7 serving" so in such a case i extracted the numeric values and return the average serving which will be for this case is 5 after rounding off.
     - Then for the TASK 1 implementation i had defined a function called preprocess() that will do all the preprocessing tasks such as replacing the null values, geting time in minutes, getting the serving into a single numeric entity and removing extra punctuations and getting a same lower case string for dish and ingredients column.
 This preprcessed dataframe is persisted into the memory for further tasks.
-    - Then for TASK 2 total cook time, dish's difficulty level and dishes having beef is required to be extracte as a final result in _'csv'_ format.
-For that **BeefRecipies()** function is defined that will do the job.
-Although the final dataset is required to only have two columns but i kept the DishName, Ingredients, Cooktime, Preptime, Total Cook time and difficulty for clear representation.
-And they can be removed anytime upon our will by selecting only the Total Cook time and difficulty columns.
+    - Then for TASK 2 total cook time, dish's difficulty level is required.
+For that **TASK2DF()** function is defined that will do the job.
+Then the resulting dataframe is used to extract the beef recipies.
+Then average cooking time is calculated based on per difficulty level and the output result are renamed and stored as a _.csv_ file on the Azure output storage container for each file present inside the input container of storage.

 - So to run the spark job preodically i had schedulled it to run every day at 00:00 hrs (12AM) and in case of job failure i will recieve an email.
 Job completion screenshot can be seen in **[Azure DataBricks]** folder as **_SPARK_JOB_RUN-ScreenShot.jpg_**